jkelley678/lab7-mvc-crud/README.md

 └─  └─	└─ eliza.js
 ```
 ## Process
 My plan is to implement the edit, delete, and clear buttons first.
 Then separate code into model.js, view.js, and controller.js, and app.js.
 Next, I will implement the export and import function sall while cleaning up localStorage.

+## Notes
+Note: Decided not to implement export and import funtions.
+## Published page
+Published page will be implemented later.
+Waiting on how to work CloudFlare or Netlify.
 ## License
 This project is licensed under the MIT License - see LICENSE.md for details.